 Have stuff on hand in the freezer that your kids love but isn't part of your family's regular meal rotation.
 Make date night the one night when you'll order kid's meals for them, rather than stuff from the value menu.
 Get food from their favorite fast food place, the one that you'll never go to because you don't like the food there.
 You could leave money for the babysitter to pay for pizza, let them know what is for dinner and where to find it, or have your kids eat before you leave so that the sitter doesn't have to handle that portion of the night.

-We recently went on our first date night, since Emmy was born, when we had someone other than our parents watch the kids.
-I picked up all of the fixings for Bensen to make mini pizzas with his cousins (our babysitters for the night) and had everything ready to go.
+I picked up all of the fixings for Bensen to make mini pizzas with his cousin (our babysitter for the night) and had everything ready to go.
 He had a lot of fun building his own pizza, and I knew that it was a meal that he would eat and enjoy, even though he wanted to get down and play with two of his favorite people.
 The had some fruit and a treat so putting everything together and the clean up was easy.